jamie2210/CI_MS3_RR/README.md

 2. Create, edit, delete and view my rave reviews.
 3. Edit, delete and view my profile.
 4. Search for other rave reviews from other members.
+5. Leave comments for other members to read.

 #### __Admin User__